Marriage in Scotland

 If the certificate is not in English you'll need to get a certified translation of the document.

-You don't need to get a certificate if you're a UK citizen living abroad.
+You do not need to get a certificate if you're a UK citizen living abroad.

 Further information